Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 • Data mapping

-Other supported features include real-time sync and error handling to keep tasks automatically updated.
+Other supported features include data synchronization, real-time sync, and error handling to keep tasks automatically updated.

 You can further use bots for Slack and Microsoft Teams to trigger automations directly from chat.
-AI adds another layer through Recipe IQ, a tool that suggests steps to speed up recipe creation and help you expand automation across departments.
+AI adds another layer through Recipe IQ, a tool that suggests steps to speed up recipe creation and allows rapid deployment of automation from departments.

 What Is Activepieces?